PaoloMazzon/Astro/docs/classes/File.md

 Parameters
  + `filename -> String` filename to write to.
- + `contents -> String` contents to write to the file.
+ + `contents -> String` or `lib/Util::Buffer` contents to write to the file.

 Opens a file and writes `contents` to it, overwriting the file if it already exists.
+If contents are a [Buffer](Buffer.md), the whole contents are dumped as binary to the file.

 ### exists
 `static exists(filename)`